Women now make up almost 60% of college students—an all-time high

 - By 2018, 65% of women who had enrolled in college in the year 2012 had a college diploma.
 That’s compared to only 59% of men.

-The Wall Street Journal says that in interviews man have cited the high costs of a college education and the lack of return on that expense as one of the reasons they may forgo a college education.
+The Wall Street Journal says that in interviews men have cited the high costs of college and the lack of return on that expense as one of the reasons they may forgo a college education.
 Social scientists say increased fatherlessness and video games may be obstacles that affect men more than women when deciding whether to pursue higher education.